 Based on these findings [Chap.
-4], we concluded that each individual clones of HDAC2(-/-) mutants should possess their own ability to gain the same and new cell functions in distinct manners via a lot of generations during cultivation.
-Namely, the same and new cell functions of individual HDAC2(-/-) mutant clones mean not only excluding artificially accumulated IgM H- and L-chains but also ridding themselves free from aggregative form, since these two should be uncomfortable for the mutant cells, themselves.
-Such distinct manners should bring about distinct changing patterns in transcription levels of Pax5, Aiolos, EBF1, OBF1 (and also E2A and others) in individual mutant clones, though gene expressions of IgM H- and L-chains change in almost similar pattern in all of them.
-In addition, we would like to emphasize that changes of any characteristics of HDAC2(-/-) (and also Pax5(-)) mutant cells should be more drastic just soon after their birth.
-This inference is based on the facts that we collected the mutant cells at ~10 to 12 days after their birth by gene targeting techniques [Chaps.
-2, 3 and 4] and their doubling times were $\sim 12$ hrs [47, 54, 64]; therefore, they should be populations of $\sim 20$ to 25 generations even at the early stage.
-Of various transcription factors whose transcriptions were altered in HDAC2(-/-) mutants during cultivation, particularly, Pax5, Aiolos, EBF1 and OBF1 should be influential candidates participating in diminutions of artificially elevated gene expressions of IgM H- and L-chains.
-Because these four factors were already reported to regulate these two immunoglobulin gene expressions [54] and changing patterns of their gene expressions were anti-parallel or parallel with changing patterns of IgM H- and L-chain gene expressions in one or more of individual HDAC2(-/-) mutant clones [Chap.
+4], we concluded that individual clones of HDAC2(-/-) mutants possess their own ability to gain the same and new cell functions in distinct ways through various generations during cultivation.
+Namely, the same and new cell functions of individual HDAC2(-/-) mutant clones that we mean are the excluding artificially accumulated IgM H- and L-chains and the ridding themselves free from the aggregative form, since these two are abnormal and uncomfortable for the mutant cells, themselves.
+Such distinct ways bring about distinct changing patterns in gene expression levels of Pax5, Aiolos, EBF1, OBF1 (and E2A and others) in individual mutant clones, though gene expressions of IgM H- and L-chains change in almost similar pattern in all of them.
+In addition, we would like to emphasize that changes of any characteristics of HDAC2(-/-) (and also Pax5(-)) mutant cells are more drastic just soon after their birth.
+This inference is based on the facts that we collected the mutant cells at 15-16 days after their birth by gene targeting techniques [Chaps.
+2, 3 and 4] and their doubling times were ~12 hrs [47, 54, 64]; therefore, they should be populations of ~30 to 32 generations even at the early stage.
+Of various transcription factors whose gene expressions changed in HDAC2(-/-) mutants during cultivation, particularly, Pax5, Aiolos, EBF1 and OBF1 are influential candidates participating in diminutions of artificially elevated gene expressions of IgM H- and L-chains.
+Because these four factors were already reported to positively or negatively regulate the two immunoglobulin gene expressions [54].
+In addition, the changing patterns of their gene expressions were reported to be in anti-parallel or in parallel with those of IgM H- and L-chain gene expressions in one or more of individual HDAC2(-/-) mutant clones [Chap.
 4].